mpinaud/mortex/README.md

 * _Example Input: Game will display a scoreboard._
 * _Example Output: For each match of cards, player receives 13 points.
 For not using Hints, player receives 101 points.
 There is a max of 217 points for the highest score._

-_The app will include a Hints feature._
+_The app will include a 5 Hints feature._
 * _Example Input: Player clicks on hint feature button._
 * _Example Output: Once hints is clicked, game will rotate cards 360 degrees for a sneak peek view._

+_The app will include a Game Over or Win Screen animation._
+* _Example Input: Player win game._
+* _Example Output: Game will show Win credit cut scene screen._
+* _Example Input: Player lose game._
+* _Example Output: Game will show Game Over screen._

-## Extra Features - non-MVP
+## Extra Features - non-MVP wishlist
 _For mobile device play, game will be displayed in landscape mode only._
 * _Example Input: Player plays game on phone._
 * _Example Output: Game is playable only on landscape mode._

+_User not use 5 Hints will give bonus points_
+* _Example Input: User wins round without using Hint button._
+* _Example Output: User will gain 505 points for not using 1 Hint.
+404 points for using 1 hint.
+303 points for using 2. etc..._

 _The app will include modes of play (easy, medium, difficult)._
 * _Example Input: Game will display an area to play different levels._